 Book Studies & Devotionals

-Coming Soon!
 Lent of Liberation: Confronting the Legacy of American Slavery by Cheri L Mills.
 This Lenten devotional invites readers to learn more about the brutal institution of slavery and its impact on Black people in America and discover how its evolution and legacy continue to harm their descendants in the United States today.
 Each of the forty devotions includes the testimony of a person who escaped slavery through the Underground Railroad, a Scripture passage, and a reflection connecting biblical and historical themes to challenge modern readers to work for liberation.
 A collection of digital resources to use with this book, including a small-group guide, can be downloaded for free.

 Journey to Transformation by Bishop Sharma D. Lewis.
 This book is a new version of Bishop Sharma Lewis’ best-selling Lenten study for 2021.
 Sharing her individual journey, Bishop Lewis (Virginia Conference, United Methodist Church) invites readers to observe Lent by introspection, repentance, forgiveness, renewal, prayer, fasting, and Biblical study.